IBC Storage Units (ISUs) Installed for Large Third-Party Logistics Company

 The companies that can change are winning the projects.
 They’re gaining attention from the world’s largest manufacturers by providing a simple alternative to a problem that is now being accepted by AHJs and the largest insurance carriers in the game.

 Since the new year, we’ve had several inquiries not only for the storage of lubricants but from companies in the flavors industry.
 As popularity for hard seltzers and low-calorie drinks increases, so does the demand for concentrated flavors that are often ignitable and stored in composite IBCs or plastic drums.
 As our clients raise their company standards towards an environmental focus, I’ll add that we provide a level of environmental protection otherwise not offered using AFFF cutoff rooms.
-Safespill’s solutions are 100% chemical-free, which allows us to transition the world to clean fire protection.
+Safespill’s solutions are 100% chemical-free, which allows us to transition the world to environmentally safe fire protection.

 Sam Bowen, Director of Business Development, firstname.lastname@example.org